remisiki/MultiServerSimulator/README.md

 - fcfsCross: First Come First Serve, all jobs may be served at a remote server if current region is congested
 - fcfsCrossPart: First Come First Serve, only small jobs may be served at a remote server if current region is congested
 - o3CrossPart: Out Of Order, only small jobs may be served at a remote server if current region is congested and smaller jobs coming late may get served first
+- jsqMaxweight: Proposed in [Weina et al. 2016](https://ieeexplore.ieee.org/document/6566957).
+Push job to join the shortest queue and use Max Weight algorithm to schedule which queue to serve.

 ## Requirements